 A share provides 10-17 lbs of freshly harvested produce each week.
 Given an average harvest, a share provides enough vegetables to feed 2-4 adults eating a vegetable based diet (400-450 lbs of produce every season).

 Each week you will receive 7-12 different varieties of vegetables.
 You will experience a variety of vegetables that changes with the seasons.
 From early spring with wide variety of greens, scallions, and radishes, through the peak of the summer with rich flavored tomatoes, freshly picked sweet corn, and green beans, and into the cool days of fall with hearty root vegetables like potatoes, sweet potatoes, winter squash, beets, and parsnips.

 In addition to our weekly CSA vegetable share Roxbury Farm also offers our members the option to buy a fruit share by subscription only.
-The fruit provided in the share is all grown in Columbia County orchards but it is not organic.
+The fruit provided in the share is all grown in Columbia County orchards by the Chiaro Family at Yonder Farms but it is not organic.
 The share includes 2-4 lbs of pre-bagged fruit per week, ranging from sweet cherries, to plums, peaches, pears and a large variety of apples.
 We deliver fruit for 18 weeks beginning in July.

 Meat Shares: Roxbury Farm raises grassfed Black Angus Cattle, Katahdin/Dorper cross sheep, and Yorkshire/Tamworth cross pastured pigs.
 We offer beef, lamb, and pork shares to our members.
 The meat shares will be delivered in three separate deliveries.
 You can also order meat by the individual cut.
 Please read the Meat Shares page for more information.